On Feedback Vertex Set: New Measure and New Structures: Abstract

 \section{Abstract}

-We study the parameterized complexity of the {\sc feedback vertex set} problem ({\sc fvs}) on undirected graphs.
-We approach the problem by considering a variation of it, the {\sc disjoint feedback vertex set} problem ({\sc disjoint-fvs}), which finds a disjoint feedback vertex set of size $k$ when a feedback vertex set of a graph is given.
-We show that {\sc disjoint-fvs} admits a small kernel, and can be solved in polynomial time when the graph has a special structure that is closely related to the maximum genus of the graph.
-We then propose a simple branch-and-search process on {\sc disjoint-fvs}, and introduce a new branch-and-search measure.
-The branch-and-search process effectively reduces a given graph to a graph with the special structure, and the new measure more precisely evaluates the efficiency of the branch-and-search process.
-These algorithmic, combinatorial, and topological structural studies enable us to develop an $O(3.83^k kn^2)$ time parameterized algorithm for the general {\sc fvs} problem, improving the previous best algorithm of time $O(5^k k n^2)$ for the problem.
+We present a new parameterized algorithm for the {feedback vertex set} problem ({\sc fvs}) on undirected graphs.
+We approach the problem by considering a variation of it, the {disjoint feedback vertex set} problem ({\sc disjoint-fvs}), which finds a feedback vertex set of size $k$ that has no overlap with a given feedback vertex set $F$ of the graph $G$.
+We develop an improved kernelization algorithm for {\sc disjoint-fvs} and show that {\sc disjoint-fvs} can be solved in polynomial time when all vertices in $G \setminus F$ have degrees upper bounded by three.
+We then propose a new branch-and-search process on {\sc disjoint-fvs}, and introduce a new branch-and-search measure.
+The process effectively reduces a given graph to a graph on which {\sc disjoint-fvs} becomes polynomial-time solvable, and the new measure more accurately evaluates the efficiency of the process.
+These algorithmic and combinatorial studies enable us to develop an $O^*(3.83^k)$-time parameterized algorithm for the general {\sc fvs} problem, improving all previous algorithms for the problem.